-- Social Class Favouritism: i.
-Showing preference based on social standing - Racial and Ethnic Favouritism: ii.
+Social Class Favouritism: Showing preference based on social standing

+- Racial and Ethnic Favouritism: ii.
 Discriminating based on race or ethnicity - Family Favouritism: Preferring iii. one family member over another - Spiritual Gift Favouritism: iv.
-Valuing certain spiritual gifts over others - Leadership Favouritism: v.
-Showing unfair preference to those in leadership positions
+Valuing certain spiritual gifts over others - Leadership Favouritism: Showing v. unfair preference to those in leadership positions

-The United Nations also stresses the importance of family unity and equality, noting that family favouritism is a widespread issue affecting families globally, regardless of culture, continent, or socio- economic background.
-It is important to know that favouritism can lead to long-lasting conflict and division, equality and impartiality are essential in families and also, relationships and unity is crucial for building strong, healthy relationships
+The United Nations also stresses the importance of family unity and equality, noting that family favouritism is a widespread issue affecting families globally, regardless of culture. continent, socio-economic or background.
+It is important to know that favouritism can lead to long-lasting conflict and division, equality and impartiality are essential in families and also, relationships and unity is crucial building strong. healthy relationships